Common Water Snake (Nerodia sipedon)

 by Jeff LeClere

-PROTECTED.
+PROTECTED and Species of Greatest Conservation Need.
 It is illegal to kill or collect this species by law in Iowa.
 This is one of Iowa’s most commonly seen snakes.
 They can be found in nearly every waterway and are usually seen while fishing.

 Generally, they have light brown or reddish markings on a brown or grayish ground color.
 The markings consist of bands on the neck that become blotches on the back.
 There are smaller alternating spots on the sides and the ones closest to the ventral scales have a tendency to be red or reddish.
 The tail is ringed and the rings are the same color as the dorsal markings.
 The belly is white with brown or red half-moon shaped markings.
 These markings are sparse or absent anteriorly and become much more numerous posteriorly.
 Sometimes there is a yellow, orange, or pink stripe running longitudinally down the center of the vent.
 The crescent shaped markings may still be present with this stripe, but if they are not, there may be very small gray or brown dots scattered randomly about the belly.

 Larger adults may be a solid brown or black when they are dry.
-Newborn northern water snakes have a gray or very light brown ground color with striking black or dark brown bands and blotches.
+Newborn common water snakes have a gray or very light brown ground color with striking black or dark brown bands and blotches.
 The crescents on the belly usually have no red but are solid black or brown instead.
 Subadults are quite reddish in overall appearance.

 The northern water snake is found statewide in Iowa except in the northwest.